deepak-manwal/Sequence-Checker/README.md

 Reason GoOGLE is Accepted
 -------

-Its a valid password because both 'o' and 'O' are of different case.
+Its a valid password because both 'o' and 'O' are in different case.